gadesign/library_schedule_drupal/README.md

-# Library Hours Module
+# Library Schedule Module
 ## Version 1.0b
-This is a module for Drupal 7 that provides a responsive view for a library's schedule by the semester or a library's hours for a given day.
+This is a module for Drupal 7 that provides a responsive view for a library's schedule by the semester or a library's schedule for a given day.
 The user can add entries and exceptions to the library schedule as one would with any other content.